 Smartphones have become so ingrained in our everyday lives that most people keep theirs within arm’s reach 24 hours a day, 7 days a week.
 So when something happens that “bricks” the device, it can be quite a stressful event.
 There isn’t anything to worry about though as I can help you unbrick your Samsung Galaxy Note 10 series smartphone.

 Now, I can’t help you restore any of the data you currently have on your device (that you are likely locked out of right now).
 If you are unable to boot into Android then there isn’t much I can do to help you to access what you currently have on it.
 This changes if you have a custom recovery installed, but not with Android’s stock recovery.

-I can, however, help you get to the point where your Galaxy Note 10 or Note 10+ boots into Android and works again.
+I can, however, help you get to the point where your Galaxy Note 10 Note 10+ 5G, Note 10 Lite, or the Note 10+ boots into Android and works again.

 This is commonly referred to as “unbricking” the smartphone because people say the phone is “bricked” when they can’t boot into Android.
 Saying the phone is currently “bootlooping” or in a “bootloop” is also another commonly used term when your Android device continues to fail to boot into Android.